tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 In further discussion, the stakeholder clarifies that the calculation is done by multiplying a stock's current price by the quantity that the user holds.
 If the user holds 10,000 Google shares, each worth $810 each then their portfolio would be worth $8.1m.

-A mock up of the proposed UI might look something like this.
+The UI might look something like this.

 ![](images/part2/design.md/ui-mock-up.png)